 If a visitor has come to your site and filled out a form before and HubSpot was able to capture their cookie information, this option will allow you to pre-populate information into your form fields the next time they visit and go to fill out a form.

-With this option set to Yes, any time your visitors come to your site, any known information will already be filled in for them, saving them time in filling out subsequent forms.
+This option is enabled by default.
+With this option enabled, any time your visitors come to your site, known information will already be filled in for them, saving them time in filling out subsequent forms.

-With this option set to No, this information will not be pre-populated but works great with the "Disable cookie tracking" option for use in places such as trade shows, or when you expect multiple users will fill out the same form (such as at a conference).
-This prevents the previous user's submission information from being pre-populated when unnecessary.
+With this option disabled, this information will not be pre-populated.
+This can be helpful when you're also disabling cookies because you expect multiple users will fill out the same form (such as at a conference or a trade show).
+This prevents the previous user's submission information from being pre-populated.